dy/piezo/docs/issues.md

       -~ doesn't seem we have params to pass
     - extra concept

-  9. No instantiation: use hooks-like callsite-defined state.
+  9. Hooks-like callsite-identifined state.
+    - we're going to need to identify not by the last callsite, but by the full stack.
+      * imagine a→coin()→adsr(), b→coin()→adsr(). adsr is called from the same callsite, but by different external method.
+      → all exported fns must obtain instance id somehow (mem offset?) and pass it through;
+      → all internal fns must pass parent callsite id + internal callsite id to internal calls;
+      → since we don't provide instancing mechanism, JS instancing is done either via stack/ctx id (mem offset), or regular wasm instancing.
+        ?
+Can we maybe expose methods allocating memory for all fn reqs?
+There's too plenty of them: `args per channels, output, context/callsite`
+          * context also may require special amount of memory, it's not clear how to allocate it from user side ~ that is similar to instancing from 7.
+          ~ fn can reserve memory for itself, context/callsite args may not be necessary
+            * eg. on instancing of WASM module
+    → we could provide global `instance` variable, switching current context, but that duplicates native switching.
+      → better export global `reset` to enable instance rotation.
+      → generally functions allocate own memory on first call, with assigned unique callsites within current instance.

-## [x] Batch function reads from memory; regular function takes arguments.
+## [ ] Batch function reads from memory; regular function takes arguments.
 How to differentiate them? → detect batchable function from channeled inputs/outputs.

   1. `export` === processing
     - `import pow from 'math'` is not processing function